 - Small Groups meeting together, studying the Scriptures, praying and ministering to one another, have been part of the church since New Testament times (see Acts 2:42-47, 20:20).

 - Small Groups are places to build healthy relationships, experience personal and spiritual growth, and find accountability and support.

 How can I get involved in a Small Group?

 There are groups for people of similar life-stages, needs, and experiences.
-For more information, call or email the church office at 204.326.3551 (firstname.lastname@example.org).
+For more information, call Kelby Friesen at 204.326.3551 or email him at firstname.lastname@example.org.